 apparently not to the liking of the Tweedies as they attacked him in his own house, striking him with swords, and apparently leaving him for dead.
 Murray, however, made it to Edinburgh where he

 lodged a complaint with the Privy Council.

 The Murrays were Jacobites and were forfeited following the failure of the 1745-46 Rising.

 Stobo was sold in 1767 to the Montgomerys.
 They were made baronets in 1801, Sir James Montgomery having been Lord Advocate for Scotland in 1766.
-The family held Stobo into the early 20th century, when it was sold, but now apparently live in Kinross.
+Sir Graham Montgomery was an MP for the county from 1852 until 1880, while in 1902 his son, Sir James, fell from the night express travelling to London and was killed.
+The estate was sold that year, although the the family continues and the baronets now apparently live in Kinross.

 22 Edinburgh Road